keobox/turic/lesson04/topics.md

 * How is big an integer?
 We don't know: `sizeof` usage.
   * There will be a warning because `sizeof` returns an unsigned long.
   * Can be solved using a `cast`.
+  * Or, correcly use the long unsigned format in printf.